tabrezdn1/hacknjit-fe/README.md

 - Clone repository to your local machine

-- Open terminal and cd into repository folder
+- Open the terminal and cd into the repository folder

 - command: npm install